zpdh/RecipeBook/README.md

 ## Introduction

-This is a Recipe Book API, a robust backend service built using Domain-Driven Design (DDD) principles, offering a variety of features to manage and explore culinary recipes.
+This is Recipe Book, a robust API service built using Domain-Driven Design (DDD) principles, offering a variety of features to manage and explore culinary recipes.
 It includes user registration, JWT authentication, external login via Google, CRUD recipe operations with image upload, along filtering and search functionalities.
-The API integrates with ChatGPT for recipe creating as well as some Azure cloud services such as Blob storages for images, Service Bus for messaging and more.
+The API integrates with ChatGPT for recipe creation as well as some Azure cloud services such as Blob storages for images, Service Bus for messaging and more.
-It also includes unit and integration tests for most of the features, to assure reliability and quality to the product.
+It also includes unit and integration tests for most of the features, to assure quality and reliability to the product.

 ## Technologies